Property Title Search in Colombia

 Outstanding Mortgages or Liens:

-• Issue: The property might have unpaid debts, like mortgages or tax liens.
+• Issue: The property may have unpaid debts such as tax liens or bank mortgages.

 Boundary Disputes: